What is an SMT?

 Review Contract Thoroughly

 Lastly, make sure legal or your team first has a strong understanding of the terms and conditions of the talent’s availability.
 And second, make sure agreed upon clauses leave you reassured the media would have the interest to host him or her.
 Have a celebrity spokesperson in mind?
 Celebrities – TV and movie stars, recording artists, bestselling authors, famous athletes – often garner national media coverage in the coveted major media markets.
-But beyond satellite media tours, are you maximizing the value of that celebrity?
+But beyond SMT, are you maximizing the value of that celebrity?
 Celebrity publicity appearance contracts generally call for eight hours.
 We’ve found that many agencies fail to optimize all of that allotted time, using just four or five hours for media activities and missing out on millions of additional impressions.

 Determine your overall goals